erisata/exometer_graphite/doc/README.md

 send_delay interval loop.
 number of retries when sending messages to Carbon on the same socket.
 Default is 2.
-* resubscription_delay - time interval of renewing subscriptions.
+* resub_delay - time interval of renewing subscriptions.
 New metrics can be created or deleted.
 Default is 60 seconds.
 * path_prefix - adds prefix for metrics that are sent to graphite.
 To automatically get node@host, use atom '$node' which provides erlang:node/0 value.